 USSA Management Team

-Tiger Shaw, a two-time Olympian whose business career includes past positions at K2 and Volkl Skis, DealerWire and DealerTrack, and most recently USSA partner Global Rescue LLC, joined the USSA as chief operating officer (COO) in 2013.
+Tiger Shaw, a two-time Olympian whose business career includes past positions at K2 and Volkl Skis, DealerWire and DealerTrack, and most recently USSA partner Global Rescue LLC, joined the USSA as chief operating officer (COO) in 2013 and became CEO in March 2014.
 Born and raised in Stowe, VT, he grew up on the slopes of Mt.
 Mansfield.
 After moving through the ranks of the USSA development system, he made the U.S. Ski Team a few years before the 1984 Olympic Winter Games in Sarajevo.
 He participated in his second Olympics in Calgary in 1988.
 During his athletic career, he won nine U.S. Championship titles, regularly finished in the top 10 at World Cups and held top-15 world rankings in two disciplines.
 Since his racing retirement in 1991, Shaw has been involved with the grassroots level of skiing, serving as head junior coach and on the board of Ford Sayre Ski Club in Hanover, NH.
 A 1985 graduate of Dartmouth College in economics and engineering, he was an NCAA slalom champion while racing for Dartmouth.
 After completing his education, Shaw entered the ski industry, working as promotions and product manager for K2 Skis and vice president of operations at Volkl Sport America before pursuing opportunities in the evolving automotive industry.
 After five years managing Miller Automotive Group in northern New England, he co-founded DealerWire, a software and service provider for car dealership management later acquired by Dealertrack, Inc. In 2011, he left the automotive industry for the position of Senior Director of Response Services at Global Rescue, a worldwide provider of integrated medical, security, intelligence and crisis response services to corporations, governments and individuals.
 He resides in Park City, UT, with his wife Kristin and their three ski racing children.
-In Spring 2014, he will succeed Bill Marolt as USSA’s President and CEO.

 Luke Bodensteiner, Executive Vice President, Athletics